hygrosth/ontocast/docs/getting_started/quickstart.md

 ### CLI Parameters

-You can override configuration via CLI parameters:
+You can use these CLI parameters:

 ```bash
 # Use custom .env file